 Posted in Africa, Campaigns and Events, East Asia & Pacific, Economic Benefits, Funding, Policy, South Asia

-Tagged DFID, Global Framework for Action on Sanitation and Water, MDGs, Netherlands, UN-Water, unicef
+Tagged DFID, finance, Global Framework for Action on Sanitation and Water, MDGs, Netherlands, UN-Water, unicef

 The World’s Longest Toilet Queue is a mass mobilisation event and Guinness World Record attempt bringing together thousands of campaigners on World Water Day, 22 March 2010.